OceanMixingGroup/mixingsoftware/CTD_Chipod/README.txt

 The chi pod processing requires CTD data as well, the processing of the CTD data will be done using the ‘ctd_processing’ folder.
 This will ensure a standard, reproducible format of CTD data, so that the chi pod processing software can be applied to any cruise.

-Known Issues and To-Do list:

-- Does not work for ‘big’ chi pods yet.
-These have two sensors, need to do calculation for both.